G factor (psychometrics): Spearman's law of diminishing returns

 A recent meta-analytic study by Blum and Holling also provided support for the differentiation hypothesis.
 As opposed to most research on the topic, this work made it possible to study ability and age variables as continuous predictors of the g saturation, and not just to compare lower- vs. higher-skilled or younger vs. older groups of testees.
 Results demonstrate that the mean correlation and g loadings of cognitive ability tests decrease with increasing ability, yet increase with respondent age.
-(SLODR), as described by Charles Spearman, could be confirmed by a g-saturation decrease as a function of IQ as well as a g-saturation increase from middle age to senescence.
+SLODR, as described by Charles Spearman, could be confirmed by a g-saturation decrease as a function of IQ as well as a g-saturation increase from middle age to senescence.
 Specifically speaking, for samples with a mean intelligence that is two standard deviations (i.e., 30 IQ-points) higher, the mean correlation to be expected is decreased by approximately .15 points.
 The question remains whether a difference of this magnitude could result in a greater apparent factorial complexity when cognitive data are factored for the higher-ability sample, as opposed to the lower-ability sample.
 It seems likely that greater factor dimensionality should tend to be observed for the case of higher ability, but the magnitude of this effect (i.e., how much more likely and how many more factors) remains uncertain.

-Practical validity

-The practical validity of g as a predictor of educational, economic, and social outcomes is the subject of ongoing debate.
-Some researchers have argued that it is more far-ranging and universal than any other known psychological variable, and that the validity of g increases as the complexity of the measured task increases.
-Others have argued that tests of specific abilities outperform g factor in analyses fitted to real-world situations.

-A test's practical validity is measured by its correlation with performance on some criterion external to the test, such as college grade-point average, or a rating of job performance.
-The correlation between test scores and a measure of some criterion is called the validity coefficient.
-One way to interpret a validity coefficient is to square it to obtain the variance accounted by the test.
-For example, a validity coefficient of .30 corresponds to 9 percent of variance explained.
-This approach has, however, been criticized as misleading and uninformative, and several alternatives have been proposed.
-One arguably more interpretable approach is to look at the percentage of test takers in each test score quintile who meet some agreed-upon standard of success.
-For example, if the correlation between test scores and performance is .30, the expectation is that 67 percent of those in the top quintile will be above-average performers, compared to 33 percent of those in the bottom quintile.